-While most other burglaries are state jail felonies in Texas, home burglaries carry even greater penalties.
+While most other burglaries are state jail felonies, home burglaries carry even greater penalties.
 They have prosecuted as second-degree felonies when the defendant intends to commit felony theft or an assault inside.
 If the intention was for any other felony, the crime rises to a first-degree felony, making it one of the most serious crimes in the entire state justice system.

 - Second-degree felonies are punishable by 2 20 years in prison, along with a fine of up to $10,000.

 - First-degree felonies, meanwhile, can result in 5 99 years in prison (or, in some cases, a life sentence), as well as a fine of up to $10,000.